1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Fiji's National Airline is Fiji Airways: www.fijiairways.com

 Yes.
 We have a local reef break next to Tramonto restaurant, but is it breaking today?
 You will need to see if it is.
-If not, have a pizza and beer and wait for it!
+The Dive rents soft top surfboards.
+If its not breaking, have a pizza and beer and wait for it!
 It is just down the way from the house.
-Best surfing is done by boat out to the Island, they will pick you up by boat and take you to the surf zones within 20-30 min boat rides.
-Cheap and they supply the boards if needed.
+Best surfing is done by boat out to maqai Island, they will pick you up by boat and take you to the surf zones within 30 min boat rides.
+You can rent boards if needed on Maqai.
 Check out Maqai Taveuni Surfing.
 We can arrange this during your stay.

 Can we take a ferry from Labasa or Savusavu region.